 The second thing that can hold back a high-res monitor is your operating system's font-scaling capabilities.
 Windows is best at a pixel density of 90-110ppi.
 If a monitor has a pixel density much greater than that, objects and text will look extremely small and potentially impossible to read.
 When reviewing 27-inch 5K monitors, we’ve been forced to use DPI (dots per inch) scaling for any hope of reading text in our apps.
 The quality of scaling varies among monitors and isn't always a sure fix when text is too tiny.

 For the best picture, more pixels are better.
 But when gaming, those pixels can also slow you down if you don’t have a beefy enough graphics card.
 Most video interfaces don’t support refresh rates faster than 60 Hz for 4K/UHD or 5K signals.
 That's starting to change (for a premium), but you still need a very expensive graphics card to play at 4K and push past 60 frames per second (fps).
 The GeForce RTX 3080 can usually get there, as can the GeForce RTX 3090, but good luck finding one!

 The current sweet spot seems to be QHD (2560 x 1440) resolution.
 With monitors up to 32 inches, you see good pixel density and a detailed image that isn’t too difficult for mid-priced graphics cards to handle.

-If you want ultimate speed, FHD (1920 x 1080) delivers the highest frame rates (you won't find gaming monitors today with lower resolution).
+If you want ultimate speed that's also not too taxing on your GPU, FHD (1920 x 1080) delivers the highest frame rates (you won't find gaming monitors today with lower resolution).
 But avoid stretching that resolution past 27 inches, as you may notice a dip in image quality, with pesky individual pixels being visible.